pip-templates-services/pip-service-data-nodex/README.md

 import { FilterParams } from 'pip-services3-commons-nodex';
 import { PagingParams } from 'pip-services3-commons-nodex';

-import { EntityV1 } from 'pip-service-data-nodex';
+import { EntityV1 } from 'pip-client-data-nodex';
-import { EntityTypeV1 } from 'pip-service-data-nodex';
+import { EntityTypeV1 } from 'pip-client-data-nodex';
-import { EntitiesCommandableHttpClientV1 } from 'pip-service-data-nodex';
+import { EntitiesCommandableHttpClientV1 } from 'pip-client-data-nodex';
 ```

 Instantiate the client